Sebarz98/Graph-TDA/README.md

 # Graph-TDA
-Graph Analysis and Topological Data Analysis of Parkinson's patients and Healthy Controls with PSQI &lt; 5 or > 5.
+Graph Analysis and Topological Data Analysis of Parkinson's patients and Healthy Controls with PSQI 5 or > 5.
 HC were divided into good and bad sleepers according to the Pittsburgh Sleep Quality Index (PSQI).
 The cutoff used was PSQI > 5 for bad sleep quality (https://www.med.upenn.edu/cbti/assets/user-content/documents/Pittsburgh%20Sleep%20Quality%20Index%20(PSQI).pdf).

 ## fMRI Preprocessing

 All the fmri preprocessing was done on brainlife.io (https://brainlife.io/about/) following their tutorial (https://brainlife.io/docs/tutorial/networkneuroscience-functional/) for the creation of the networks.
-The images were preprocessed as following: aligning T1 with FSL, generating freesurfer parc, mapping the hcp--1mm atlas, running fmriprep, and converting their outputs to connectivity matrices with https://github.com/faskowit/app-fmri-2-mat, whom uses 36p for nuisance regression.
+The images were preprocessed as following: aligning T1 with FSL, generating freesurfer parc, mapping the hcp--1mm atlas, running fmriprep, and converting their outputs to connectivity matrices with https://github.com/faskowit/app-fmri-2-mat, which uses 36p for nuisance regression.
 The resulting correlation matrices were downloaded as csv files.

 ## Analysis
 The matrices were then import into Google Colab, where the last 14 rows and columns, corresponding to the subcortical structures resulting from the freesurfer parcellation, were dropped.